 Before we get into the nitty-gritty of it all, however, let’s take a quick step back and explore what kind of wood plywood is.
 After all, this will give us a better understanding of how to approach painting it.

 Plywood is a manufactured wood panel made out of thin sheets of wood veneer.
 The veneers are glued together in layers, with the grain of each sheet running in alternate directions.

 This makes plywood an incredibly strong and stable material, which is why it’s often used in the construction of subfloors.

 Plywood subfloors are further reinforced with a layer of felt paper or fiberboard to act as a vapor barrier.

 This protects the plywood from moisture, which can cause the wood to warp or rot over time.

-Now that we know a bit more about plywood subfloors, let’s get into how to properly paint them!
+Now that we know a bit more about plywood subfloors- let’s get into how to paint them properly.

-The process to paint plywood subfloors is as hard as you would think.
+The process of painting plywood subfloors is as hard as you would think.

 With the right steps and materials, you can easily achieve a professional-looking result that will last for years to come.